How to Get the Most Out of Your Solar System

 Live More Efficiently

 Solar works best when paired with efficient appliances and mindful energy use.
-Some easy changes include:

-Switching to LED lighting
+Switching to LED lighting.

-Choosing appliances with high energy star ratings
+Choosing appliances with high energy star ratings.

-Using smart plugs and timers to automate when things turn on
+Using smart plugs and timers to automate when things turn on.

 For practical, government-backed advice, check out Australia’s official energy guide.
 Some of their top tips include: